 4. In the meantime, bake your cake.
 Most recipes will yield two 8" or 9" rounds.
 Remove the cakes from the oven and let cool 30 minutes, then remove the cakes from their pans, place on racks and let cool completely.
 Prick the surface of each cake with a fork and brush with rum.
 Let sit for at least 30 minutes to an hour, then using a serrated bread knife, carefully slice through the middle of the cake to create 2 layers.

-5. Line the bottom of a cake pan (in my case, the square springform pan) with parchment or waxed paper.
+5. Line the bottom of a cake pan with parchment or waxed paper.
 Line with one of the halved cake layers.
 Top with a single layer of sliced bananas, then add 1/3 of the cold pastry cream over the top.
 Smooth the pastry cream over the bananas with an offset spatula.

 6. Add the second cake layer over the pastry cream and top with another layer of banana slices.
 Pour another 1/3 of the pastry cream over the bananas and smooth over with the offset spatula.
 Add a final cake layer over the top and spread the remaining 1/3 of pastry cream over.
 Cover the cake tightly with aluminum foil or plastic wrap and refrigerate at least 4 hours.
 Wrap the remaining cake layer in plastic wrap and foil, place in a large ziplock-type bag and freeze for another use.